-The photo below was shot in the evening with no direct light from the sun and the dynamic range has vastly improved because of it.
+The photo below was shot in the evening with no direct light from the sun.
+The dynamic range has vastly improved because of it.

 Angle of Light & Location

-In the photo below, the sun went down over my right shoulder and you can clearly see how the soft evening light has flooded over my models face, casting a warm glow.
+In the photo below, the sun went down over my right shoulder.
+You can see how the soft evening light floods over my models face, casting a warm glow.

-Because the sun was reasonably low in the sky, there are no big and nasty shadows beneath the chin either.
+Because the sun was low in the sky, there were no big and nasty shadows beneath the chin either.
 I like this photo but there are better angles to shoot the light from.